 When The Guardian were writing a piece on an alternative city guide to Newcastle, I was asked for a little input into where’s hot.
 It’s a great piece, and worth a read if you haven’t caught it already.
 Oh to have Tony Naylor’s job…

 Ringtons worked with bloggers to produce some summer-themed recipes for their smartly named blog “Freshly Brewed”, including a cocktail and tea mashup, and a Christmas checklist.
+Still the daddy of North East tea, they’re a great brand to be have been involved with.

 Foodiehub uses local knowledge to find the best dishes from around the world.
 They picked me as the expert to represent Newcastle, and so I put together my “must-have” local dishes.
+Easy!

-Blog North Awards
+Blog North Awards / The Northern Blog Awards

 WOW247 is an online magazine with a local focus which I produced a couple of articles for: favourite Newcastle restaurants for any budget, and my top 10 bars in town.